Click here for further details on the Thaxted Church Christmas Fayre

 My Moorcroft clock face is broken – can I replace it?

-If your Moorcroft clock face stops working within the first two years of its life we will replace this for you without charge upon the production of a valid receipt.
+If your Moorcroft clock face stops working within the first six months of its life we will replace this for you without charge upon the production of a valid receipt.
 For this reason, we suggest that you keep your Moorcroft receipts.
 You can purchase a replacement clock face relatively cheaply by contacting MHVC@moorcroft.com

 Moorcroft have been producing clocks for many years and for this reason some of the original clock faces have now been discontinued by the supplier, but we shall always endeavour to offer you a solution.